HSA/FSA

 What Is a Theragun Massage Gun?

-At-home recovery devices, like massage guns, compression sleeves, and red light therapy, have become popular ways to treat yourself to some R&R — relaxation and recovery — without having to go to the gym or see a specialist.
+At-home recovery devices, like massage guns, compression sleeves, and red light therapy, have become popular ways to treat yourself to some at home recovery, without having to go to the gym or see a specialist.

 What makes the Theragun unique

 Theragun stands out in the world of massage guns for its advanced tech, unique, ergonomic design, and the way it utilizes mild heat to enhance the massage experience.
-Developed by Therabody, it’s engineered to provide deep muscle relief by combining rapid, repetitive pressure with vibration to penetrate layers of muscle tissue, alleviate tension, and improve recovery.
+It’s engineered to provide deep muscle relief by combining rapid, repetitive pressure with vibration to penetrate layers of muscle tissue, alleviate tension, and improve recovery.

 How does a Theragun work?